Informfully/Documentation/docs/source/index.rst

    :alt: Informfully banner logo

 Welcome to `Informfully <https://informfully.ch/>`_!
-Informfully is a open-source reproducibility platform for content distribution and conducting user experiments.
+Informfully is an open-source reproducibility platform for content distribution and conducting user experiments.

 This is the combined and official Informfully Documentation for all `code repositories <https://github.com/orgs/Informfully/repositories>`_.
 For a tutorial on how to use Informfully, start with the :doc:`install` section and the :ref:`installation` instructions of the project.